oliverservin/hey-world/drafts/landing-prompt.md

 - Any proof, data, or testimonials
 ```

 Besides the product name and what it does, I didn't have anything else.
 This is probably my oversight, except for the testimonials part.
-I should have done some research to cover the other aspects, probably even before building my product, which I didn't.
+If you find yourself missing inputs like testimonials or market maturity, here are some quick tips:
+- For testimonials: Reach out to early users, beta testers, or colleagues for feedback.
+Even a single quote can help.
+- For market maturity: Search for competitors, read industry blogs, or ask in relevant forums to gauge how established your niche is.
+It's best to do this research before building your product, but you can still gather these insights at any stage.

 ## Writing the Initial Draft